AIR-Bench: Automated Heterogeneous Information Retrieval Benchmark: Limitations

 \section{Limitations}

-While \airbench aims to be a comprehensive IR benchmark, incorporating new features to address limitations in existing benchmarks, it still has several inherent constraints: 1) Dependence on real-world corpora.
-The generation process for each dataset in \airbench begins with corpora preparation.
-Consequently, the availability of real-world corpora is essential for generating an evaluation dataset.
-Future extensions of \airbench will be significantly influenced by this factor.
+While \airbench aims to be a comprehensive IR benchmark by introducing new features to address the limitations of existing benchmarks, it still has several inherent constraints: 1) Dependence on real-world corpora.
+The dataset generation process in \airbench begins with corpus preparation.
+As a result, access to real-world corpora is essential for constructing evaluation datasets.
+Fortunately, this requirement is typically both feasible and practical in real-world scenarios.
 2) Reliance on capabilities of LLM.
-We design complex prompts for the LLM to diversify the generated queries.
-The quality of these queries is largely dependent on the LLM's capabilities, including its instruction-following, domain-specific, and language-specific capabilities.
+The quality of the generated testing data in \airbench largely depends on the LLM’s capabilities.
+However, This limitation can be mitigated by the rapid advancement of LLMs.
 3) Potential biases from quality control models.
-In addition to the LLM, we employ several existing IR models during the quality control stage.
-This reliance may introduce potential biases in the final evaluation dataset.
+In addition to the LLM, we incorporate several existing IR models during the quality control stage.
+This reliance may introduce potential biases into the final evaluation datasets.
+However, as these models continue to improve, the impact of such biases can be progressively reduced.